chrispaynter/architecture/Microservices/Microservices and Modular Monoliths.md

 ### CQRS

-- Commands do not return business data,
+- Commands do not return business data.
+- Queries can return business data.

 # Versioning